dahnny/How-To-Build-Car-Marketplace-with-React/how-to-build-car-marketplace-with-react.md

 After downloading and creating your wallet, you will need to fund it using the Celo Faucet.
 Copy the address to your wallet, click the link to the faucet above and the paste the address into the text field and confirm.

-Next up, on remix, download and activate the celo plugin from the plugin manager.
+Next up, on Remix IDE, download and activate the celo plugin from the plugin manager.
 Connect your wallet and deploy your contract.

 ## Frontend Development

-To get setup with building your react dapp, you would have to setup your new react project.
+To get setup with building your react dapp, you would have to setup your new React project.
 1.  - Run this on your terminal
 ```bash
     npx create-react-app cardealer